18F/handbook/docs/engineering/back-end-development.md

 	- Am I assuming this is a back-end issue?
 	- Am I assuming this is a front-end issue?
 	- Am I assuming this is a issue with a specific module?
-* We use browser like Chrome dev console or Firebug tools to identify JS and server issues so that we don't miss issues between the browser and Drupal
+* We use browser like Chrome dev console or Firebug tools to identify JS and server issues so that we don't miss issues between the browser and Drupal.
 * When debugging, for every half hour we spend working on a bug, we spend 15 minutes making it faster to test/debug so that we can learn faster, and test hypothesis faster.
 	- Writing a drush script to call the buggy code
 	- Reduce the data set to make imports/processing faster